PUMA and McLaren Turn the 2026 Season Kickoff Into a Global Fashion Moment for the Industry

 The campaign is led by Formula 1 stars Lando Norris and Oscar Piastri, while IndyCar racers Pato O’Ward, Nolan Siegel, and Christian Lundgaard bring the energy to the U.S.—highlighting McLaren’s international reach.

 The launch occurs in stages: fan favorites like replica polos, tees, and caps were released first, followed by the much-anticipated bomber jacket.
-A subsequent wave will broaden the collection with hoodies, softshell jackets, beanies, and driver-specific headgear, offering fans numerous ways to “Race Louder” throughout the season
+A subsequent wave will broaden the collection with hoodies, softshell jackets, beanies, and driver-specific headgear, offering fans numerous ways to “Race Louder” throughout the season, as the industry continues to embrace new trends.

 Where Sport Meets Culture

 The global livery activations and the Replica Collection together represent more than just a fresh race car design.
-PUMA and McLaren are transforming the way fans connect with motorsport—elevating launches to live cultural experiences and making team apparel fashionable.
+PUMA and McLaren are transforming the way fans connect with the motorsport industry—elevating launches to live cultural experiences and making team apparel fashionable.

 In 2026, backing your team goes beyond simply watching on Sunday.
 It involves being present—in papaya and black, at flagship stores, in cities worldwide—prepared for the lights to go out.